bio-chris/MitoSegNet_Analyser/README.md

 ## Analyse

-To gain further insights from the table generated with Get Measurements, Analyse allow to create tables with statistical information
+To gain further insights from the tables generated with Get Measurements, Analyse allows to create tables with statistical information.

 ### 2 samples

 If you want to compare the morphology of two samples then use this section.

 #### Morphological comparison - Generate table

+Works only with samples that contain at least 8 images or more.

 Create a table containing the following information: